Sitcoms in the United States: 1980s

 Mama's Family originally aired on NBC, debuting on January 22, 1983.
 After two seasons, the show was canceled in 1984 and subsequently revived for an additional four seasons in September 1986 until February 1990.

 The Golden Girls originally aired on NBC from September 14, 1985, to May 9, 1992, with a total of 180 half-hour episodes, spanning seven seasons.
 The show received critical acclaim throughout most of its run, and won several awards, including the Primetime Emmy Award for Outstanding Comedy Series twice.
 It also won three Golden Globe Awards for Best Television Series – Musical or Comedy.

-The sitcom ALF aired on NBC from September 22, 1986, to March 24, 1990, with a total of 102 episodes.

-Seinfeld, which originally ran for nine seasons on NBC from 1989 to 1998, led the Nielsen ratings in seasons six and nine, and finished among the top two (with NBC's ER) every year from 1994 to 1998.
-In 2002, TV Guide named Seinfeld the greatest television program of all time.
-In 1997, the episodes "The Boyfriend" and "The Parking Garage" were respectively ranked numbers 4 and 33 on TV Guides 100 Greatest Episodes of All Time, and in 2009, "The Contest" was ranked No. 1 on the same magazine's list of TV's Top 100 Episodes of All Time.
-E! named it the "number 1 reason the '90s ruled."
-In 2013, the Writers Guild of America named Seinfeld the No. 2 Best Written TV Series of All Time (second to The Sopranos).
-That same year, Entertainment Weekly named it the No. 3 best TV series of all time and TV Guide ranked it at No. 2.

 Another popular sitcom from this decade was Roseanne, which ran from 1988 to 1997.